wso2/docs-mi/en/docs/learn/examples/jms-examples/dual-channel-http-to-jms.md

 <tbody>
 <tr class="odd">
 <td><pre><code>TRANSPORT_HEADERS</code></pre></td>
-<td><p>This property is used in the out sequence to make sure that transport headers (which are JMS headers in this example) are removed from the message when it is passed to the back-end client.</p>
+<td><p>This property is used to make sure that transport headers (which are JMS headers in this example) are removed from the message when it is passed to the back-end client.</p>
-<p>It is recommended to set this property because (according to the JMS specification) a property name can contain any character for which the <code>              Character.isJavaIdentifierPart             </code> Java method returns 'true'.
+<p>It is recommended to set this property because (according to the JMS specification) a property name can contain any character for which the <code>Character.isJavaIdentifierPart</code> Java method returns 'true'.
 Therefore when there are headers that contain special characters (e.g accept-encoding), some JMS brokers will give errors.</p></td>
 </tr>
 <tr class="even">
 <td><pre><code>transport.jms.ContentTypeProperty</code></pre></td>